cython/cython/docs/src/userguide/early_binding_for_speed.rst

 However with Cython it is possible to gain significant speed-ups through the use of 'early binding' programming techniques.

-For example, consider the following (silly) code example:
+For example, consider the following code example:

 .. literalinclude:: ../../examples/userguide/early_binding_for_speed/rectangle.pyx